virtual-uterus/uterine-microCT/README.md

 are assumed to be aligned with the z-axis and the fibres are annotated based on the angle relative to the vector [0 0 1].

 The __STPipeline.m__ script will generate .exnode and .exelem files that can be visualised in cmgui.
 Additionally, ortho files can be generated if the ortho flag is set to true.
+To generate ortho file, the element and point lists must be generated beforehand for the structure tensors to evaluate the mesh at the correct locations.
+Both files can be generated with the __fibre-generation.py__ script from the [symmesh](https://github.com/virtual-uterus/symmesh) repository.
 The MESH_elements.ortho is used for simulations in Chaste, the MESH_points.ortho is used for visualisation in Paraview (see the [symmesh](https://github.com/virtual-uterus/symmesh) repository for more information).
 The parameters for the script can be set in the configuration file.

 This code was written by Mark Trew.